Chuks4/Chuks4/README.md

 - 👋 Hi, I’m Agha Chukwuemeka Victor

-- 👀 I’m interested in HTML, CSS and JavScript and Python.
+- 👀 I’m interested in HTML, CSS, JavScript and Python.

 - 💞️ I’m looking to collaborate on Backend Projects